-Canker sores (also known as aphthous ulcers) are small, round or oval lesions that form inside the mouth's soft tissues.
+Canker sores (also known as aphthous ulcers) are small, round, or oval lesions that form inside the mouth's soft tissues.
 Unlike cold sores, they’re not contagious and don’t appear on the outside of your lips.
 They often have a white or yellow center with a red halo—and yes, they hurt way more than their size suggests.

 They typically last 7 to 14 days, and while they usually go away on their own, they can make eating, drinking, and talking feel like a battle.